 - Public relations (PR)

 As you can see from this list, most of the courses are quite technical.
 However, PR does offer an option if you want to go into the communications industry, and management if you want to work on the more strategic side of a company.
-The list of courses on offer is expected to grow – so watch this space!
+The list is growing all the time – so watch this space!

 Where will I study?

 Many universities are part of the scheme.
 Where you'll study will depend on the employer and the subject.
 Universities include:

 Even though they're are new, there are already courses on offer from some really big names, including:

 The companies listed above recruited the most degree apprentices in 2015, but plenty of other employers are offering opportunities as well.

 Check out this infographic to get a sense of how employers, courses and universities fit together: